Curriculum Vitae

 This section includes your personal contact information:

-1. Name, nationality, date of birth, mobile number, email address and postal address.
-In addition, we recommend referring to your LinkedIn profile.
+- Name, nationality, date of birth, mobile number, email address and postal address.
+In addition, we recommend referring to your LinkedIn profile and to hyperlink it.

 Profile